Get Ready to Safely Explore Again!

-Pssst… Summer is still here and adventure is calling.
+Pssst… The weather is warming and adventure is calling.
 The La Crosse Region is packed with opportunities to explore safely and responsibly.
-From recreation and camping to sipping your favorite wine, you can maximize the rest of your summer with these 5* activities.
+From recreation and camping to sipping your favorite wine, you can maximize your spring and summer with these 5* activities.

 Kayaking Trails | Social Distance: 6-Feet or 1 Kayak Apart